Party for Change in Turkey: Early years of the first organized TDH side-movement and later on

 In May 2010, rivalry between the CHP and TDH intensified as the CHP's Önder Sav accused Sarıgül of involvement in the publication of the video on YouTube that prompted Deniz Baykal's resignation as CHP leader, and also accused him of paying a hitman to try to kill Baykal.
 Sarıgül denied both allegations and has promised to seek legal redress against Sav.

 Following Kemal Kılıçdaroğlu's succession to CHP's leadership in 2010, Sarıgül announced that this created an opportunity for change in the CHP, and that he would not form a new party.
 The announcement took other leaders of the TDH by surprise.

 After his loss in 2014 Turkish local elections as the CHP candidate for Istanbul, Sarıgül returned to the DSP (Demokratik Sol Parti) platform and participated in the 2019 Turkish local elections in Şişli, where he lost to CHP's candidate with a little margin.

-In December 2020, Sarıgül decided to transform the TDH into a party, naming it the Türkiye Değişim Partisi (TDP), which is the 'Party of Change in Turkey' we know today.
+In December 2020, Sarıgül decided to transform the TDH into a party, naming it the Türkiye Değişim Partisi (TDP), which is the 'Party of Change in Turkey' in its current form.

+TDP competed in the 2023 Turkish parliamentary election on CHP's lists, with Sarıgül as its first placed candidate on its Erzincan list.
+Sarıgül also endorsed Kılıçdaroğlu in the presidential election.
+Sarıgül won his seat, being the first MP elected from CHP's lists from Erzincan in 36 years.
+In June 2023, the party was dissolved and rejoined CHP.